 \subsection{Document-level Entity Encoding}

 To address the arguments-scattering challenge efficiently, it is indispensable to leverage global contexts to better identify whether an entity plays a specific event role.
-Consequently, the document-level entity encoding stage aims to encode extracted entity mentions with such contexts and produce an embedding of size $d_w$ for each entity mention with a distinct surface name.
+Consequently, we utilize document-level entity encoding to encode extracted entity mentions with such contexts and produce an embedding of size $d_w$ for each entity mention with a distinct surface name.

-\paragraph{Entity \& Sentence Embedding.} As an entity mention usually covers multiple tokens with a variable length, we first obtain a fixed-sized embedding for each entity mention by wrapping an attentively weighted average (AWA) module over its covered token embeddings, where the AWA module was introduced by~\cite{yang2016hierarchical} to aggregate a single embedding from multiple token embeddings.
-For example, given $l^{th}$ entity mention covering $j^{th}$ to $k^{th}$ tokens of $i^{th}$ sentence, we feed $[\bm{h_{i,j}};\cdots;\bm{h_{i,k}}]$ into the AWA module to get the entity mention embedding $\bm{e}_l \in \R^{d_w}$.
-For each sentence $\bm{s_i}$, we employ another AWA module over the encoded token sequence $[\bm{h_{i,1}};\cdots;\bm{h_{i,N_w}}]$ to obtain a single sentence embedding $\bm{c_i} \in \R^{d_w}$.
-At the end of this stage, both the mention and the sentence embedding share the same embedding size $d_w$.
+\paragraph{Entity \& Sentence Embedding.} Since an entity mention usually covers multiple tokens with a variable length, we first obtain a fixed-sized embedding for each entity mention by conducting a max-pooling operation over its covered token embeddings.
+For example, given $l^{th}$ entity mention covering $j^{th}$ to $k^{th}$ tokens of $i^{th}$ sentence, we conduct the max-pooling over $[\bm{h_{i,j}},\cdots,\bm{h_{i,k}}]$ to get the entity mention embedding $\bm{e}_l \in \R^{d_w}$.
+For each sentence $\bm{s_i}$, we also take the max-pooling operation over the encoded token sequence $[\bm{h_{i,1}},\cdots,\bm{h_{i,N_w}}]$ to obtain a single sentence embedding $\bm{c_i} \in \R^{d_w}$.
+After these operations, both the mention and the sentence embeddings share the same embedding size $d_w$.

 \paragraph{Document-level Encoding.} Though we get embeddings for all sentences and entity mentions, these embeddings only encode local contexts within the sentence scope.
 To enable the awareness of document-level contexts, we employ the second Transformer module, Transformer-2, to facilitate the information exchange between all entity mentions and sentences.
-Before feeding into Transformer-2, we add the sentence position embedding to inform the sentence order.
-After the Transformer encoding, we also employ an AWA module to merge entity mention embeddings with the same entity surface name into a single embedding.
-Formally, after this stage, we obtain document-level context-aware mention and sentence representations as $\bm{e^d} = [\bm{e^d_1};\cdots;\bm{e^d_{N_e}}]$ and $\bm{c^d} = [\bm{c^d_1};\cdots;\bm{c^d_{N_s}}]$, respectively, where $N_e$ is the number of distinct entity surface names.
-These aggregated representations serve the next stage to fill event tables directly.
+Before feeding them into Transformer-2, we add them with sentence position embeddings to inform the sentence order.
+After the Transformer encoding, we utilize the max-pooling operation again to merge multiple mention embeddings with the same entity surface name into a single embedding.
+Formally, after this stage, we obtain document-level context-aware entity mention and sentence embeddings as $\bm{e^d} = [\bm{e^d_1},\cdots,\bm{e^d_{N_e}}]$ and $\bm{c^d} = [\bm{c^d_1},\cdots,\bm{c^d_{N_s}}]$, respectively, where $N_e$ is the number of distinct entity surface names.
+These aggregated embeddings serve the next stage to fill event tables directly.